DSXiangLi/DecryptPrompt/README.md

 - Emerging Ability of Large Language Models
 - Rethinking the Role of Demonstrations What Makes incontext learning work?
 - Can Explanations Be Useful for Calibrating Black Box Models
+- IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?

 ### Tunning Free Prompt
 - GPT2: Language Models are Unsupervised Multitask Learners